EDIorg/ECC/practices/dateTimeFormatString/best_practice.md

 (2) confirm that datetime values adhere to the asserted dateTime/formatString (for strings in the approved list)

 ## Recommendations
-Dates and times should be in ISO format (see below for rules) Use 4-digit years
+- Dates and times should be in ISO format (see below for rules).
-Include a time zone
+- Include a time zone when including a time.

 ### ISO rules:
 In dates, no separator or one separator:”-”